 2. Is your dog vomiting, drooling, belching, or licking their lips more than normal?

 Nausea is a common reason for dogs to stop eating their food.
 Unfortunately, like inappetence, nausea is a nonspecific symptom that could be caused by a whole range of diseases and conditions.
+When dogs are nauseous they may drool, look worried, belch and lick their lips more than usual.
+This may or may not accompany vomiting.
 If your dog is vomiting for more than 24 hours, also has diarrhoea, becomes lethargic, or is unable to keep water down, you should visit the vet.

 3. Are your dog's teeth and gums okay?

 Dogs with dental disease can become fussy, only eating the very tastiest things (things that are ‘worth it’) or avoiding certain foods altogether.
 If your dog has gone off his food, it’s a good idea to check his teeth for signs of a problem.
-Take care, as some dogs will object to having their teeth examined.
-If your dog is amenable, pull back their lips and look at each tooth.
+Take care, as some dogs may not like having their teeth examined.
+If your dog is cooperative then gently pull back his lips and look at each tooth.
 You should look for signs of gum disease (red gums), periodontitis (large amounts of tartar, a foul smell, wobbly teeth), dental fractures, and wounds to the mouth, tongue, or gums.
 If you can see a problem, best head to a vet for treatment.